| Texas

 - BUSIEST

-HIGHWAY: I-10/Katy Freeway in Houston just west of Beltway 8
+HIGHWAY: I-10/Katy Freeway in Houston just east of Beltway 8

 - LONGEST